Second inauguration of Andrew Jackson

 Soon after taking the oath of office, President Andrew Jackson presented his inaugural speech to the multitudes of people in the Hall of the House of Representatives.
 Although Andrew Jackson made a speech, his vice president did not make a speech for the Inauguration.
 In his Inaugural Speech, Andrew Jackson stated that he was humbled and honored by being re-elected president of the United States and stated that he would make a sincere attempt to improve the lives of the American people.
 In addition to these remarks, Jackson has please to state that the United States was currently not having any ongoing conflicts with nations around the world.
 Jackson also stressed out the importance of having a strong, unified union within all 24 states and having a cooperative state and federal government.

 After Jackson's inaugural speech, there were two United States presidential inaugural balls.
 These inauguration made history in the sense that this was the first time in United States history when there was more than one inaugural ball.
-One the balls was held at Central Masonic Hall and the other was held at Carusi's.
+One of the balls was held at Central Masonic Hall and the other was held at Carusi's.

 Although Andrew Jackson was a Democrat, Boston Republicans suggested that they were supporting the newly re-inaugurated president by having 50-gun salutes at 9:00 a.m. and at 12:00 p.m. under the direction of Captain Hoppin on the day of inauguration.